 Yes, management consulting is known for being an exceptionally lucrative career, particularly as you advance to higher levels within the field.
 Glassdoor pegs the average salary at $194K/year.
 Entry-level consultants can expect competitive starting salaries, which increase significantly with experience, specialization, and seniority.
 Senior consultants, managers, and partners at top consulting firms often earn substantial incomes, including bonuses and profit-sharing arrangements.
 The earning potential in management consulting also depends on the firm’s size and prestige, the consultant's area of expertise, and geographic location.
 Additionally, independent consultants who build a strong reputation and client base can achieve high earnings.

 The primary duty of a management consultant is to help organizations improve their overall performance.
 This involves a range of responsibilities, including diagnosing business issues, developing strategies for improvement, and guiding the implementation of these strategies.
-A consultant's duties typically include conducting thorough research, analysis, identifying challenges and opportunities within the organization, and formulating actionable recommendations.
+A consultant's duties typically include conducting thorough research and analysis, identifying challenges and opportunities within the organization, and formulating actionable recommendations.
 They must also work closely with client teams to ensure that proposed solutions are feasible and aligned with the organization’s goals.
 Furthermore, consultants often play a key role in facilitating change management processes, ensuring that new initiatives are effectively adopted and that the organization can sustain improvements over time.